 Plan Ahead and Stick to It

-Now that we have answered the question of “how does alcohol affect your ability to drive?” in this blog, G. Briceno hopes you understand a little bit more about how alcohol affects people’s driving.
+Now that we have answered the question of “why is drinking and driving so dangerous?” in this blog, G. Briceno hopes you understand a little bit more about how alcohol affects people’s driving.
 Our biggest tip is to plan your night ahead.
 Spontaneity is fun, but death isn’t.
 Pack an overnight bag if you know you’re going to be intoxicated.
 Be overly cautious and avoid making questionable decisions on other people’s behalf.
 You should understand why drivers who drink pose such a threat to you.
 Take extra care on the roads late at night, especially around the time that bars shut.
 There are likely to be many drivers in less than optimal conditions who could injure you in a car crash.

 G. Briceno is the leading law firm in Peachtree Corners and we are here to serve you.
 If you or a loved one have been involved in a DUI case, contact us today so we can decipher how we can best help the issue(s) at hand.